jjvanzon/Circular-Language-Spec-Plans/done/2008-10-1-scatter-symbol-language-documentation-content-project-summary.md

 ### Goal

-Scattering around the content from the original *Symbol Language* documentation over the articles of the *Encircle Language* documentation in its newer form.
+Scattering around the content from the original *Symbol Language* documentation over the articles of the *Circular Language* documentation in its newer form.

 The original *Symbol Language* documentation was last worked on in 2004 and was of 367 pages of content.